nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `pn/PROJECT_NAME pb/PROJECT_BUDGET`, `pb/PROJECT_BUDGET pn/PROJECT_NAME` is also acceptable.

+* If a command requires both index and parameters, the index has to come before the parameters.
+The parameters behind the index can be arranged in any order. e.g. For the `delstaff` command, its format is `editstaff INDEX pn/PROJECT_NAME` and this must be strictly adhered to.
+Putting the index at the back will give an error.

 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `sp/12341234 sp/56785678`, only `sp/56785678` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Commands word for using a command is case-insensitive. e.g. For the `addproj` command, it can be used with these command words: `Addproj`, `addProj`, `ADDPROJ`

 </div>